 If your friend is a kleptomaniac thief, and you let them stay in your house, and when they are in your house they steal some of your things.
 You can forgive them, but if you choose to let them in your house again and again and again, knowing they are a thief and they steal from you each time, then you have no one to blame but yourself.

 I once had a female co-worker.
 She too was an unstable human being.
 The definition of friendship to her meant that she would ask me for things like money, finish her paper work on the job because she did not want to do it, or to see her clients when she did not feel like seeing them.
 When I did not give her what she wanted, she would get mad, and talk to me any kind of way.
 The relationship I had with her was mentally exhausting.
 She wanted us to hang out more and be friends.
 But I couldn’t.
 Dealing with her was hard.
 Her sense of normalcy was not my sense of normalcy.

 I decided to walk away.
 I harbor no harsh feelings toward her, but that does not mean that I have to go over her house every weekend and allow her to treat me in the same fashion as before.
 Forgiveness and reconciliation does not always go hand and hand.
 You forgiving someone does not mean that they are going to change the way they are or do anything different.
-So if you know this, then you have to know that it is best to step away from destructive people.
-Because if you don’t they will continue to bring you down with them, and they will hinder your progress.
+And really when you forgive people it is for your own benefit not theirs (see my blog here for more on that topic).